Learn something new every day More Info... by email

 While maintaining your speed, pull up or step on the car's emergency brake.
 This will cause the wheels to lock up suddenly, creating a controlled skid.
 At the same time, turn the wheel sharply to the left at least a quarter or half-turn.
 The front of the car should turn into the opposite lane and the rear should slide to a stop.
 Release the emergency brake quickly and punch the accelerator in order to evade your pursuers.

 A bootlegger's turn is a very aggressive maneuver, but it allows the driver to reverse directions in an emergency.
-The bootlegger's turn is an essential evasive maneuver used by security agencies around the world.
+It is an essential evasive maneuver used by security agencies around the world.
 It is also a popular stunt during chase sequences in movies and television shows.
 Professional security drivers and stunt drivers practice these maneuvers on closed tracks with modified cars.
-A bootlegger's turn may best be viewed as part of a action movie's chase sequence, not on an actual highway.

 QUOTE: "While maintaining your speed, pull up or step on the car's emergency brake.
 This will cause the wheels to lock up suddenly, creating a controlled skid.
 At the same time, turn the wheel sharply to the left at least a quarter or half-turn."